Home - Book Preview

 “Huh?”

 “That was you,” Nick repeated.
 “You and Tom fought your way down the whole sideline.
-And you’re right, there is one in every bunch; that was me my freshman year, it was Tom two years ago and you last year.
+And you’re right, there is one in every bunch.
+That was me my first year, and it was Tom two years ago, and you last year.

 “Hey,” Jeff greeted his teammate while he held out a hand.
 “I’m Jeff Knox.”